Growth & Care

 This is a high maintenance shrub that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting butterflies and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration:

 Fiji™ Rose of Sharon is recommended for the following landscape applications:

 Accent, Mass Planting, Hedges/Screening, General Garden Use, Container Planting

 Fiji™ Rose of Sharon features bold shell pink trumpet-shaped flowers with dark red throats along the branches from mid summer to early fall, which emerge from distinctive pink flower buds.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The lobed leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.